blackjackz151/git-ddit/README.md

 To use a command the basic format: `git ddit <command> [args]` is used.
 An example is `git ddit show –id myissue`
 For the full list of commands and how to use them read [here.](https://github.com/blackjackz151/git-ddit/tree/master/src/main/resources/help)

+Supervisor and second marker were unable to attend project demonstration so a video of it is available: https://youtu.be/I0lz2hGa4H8

 ## How to install
 ### Obtaining JAR